mitchs-dev/mock/README.md

 **Command:**

-`mock Wow!
+`./mock Wow!
 That movie was amazing!`

 **Output:**
 > WoW! tHaT mOvIe WaS aMaZiNg!